pdm-project/pdm/docs/docs/usage/hooks.md

 ## Publication

-As soon as you are ready to publish you package/app/libray, you will require the publication tasks:
+As soon as you are ready to publish your package/app/library, you will require the publication tasks:

 - `build`: build/compile assets requiring it and package everything into a Python package (sdist, wheel)
 - `upload`: upload/publish the package to a remote PyPI index

-All thoses steps are available with the following commands:
+All those steps are available with the following commands:

 - [`pdm build`](cli_reference.md#exec-0--build)
 - [`pdm publish`](cli_reference.md#exec-0--publish)